mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } GroupInfoTBS;
 ~~~

-The `external_pub` public key is only required for External Commits and can be
-ommitted if External Commits are not allowed due to an application-level policy.

 #### Joining via External Commits

 External Commits are a mechanism for new members (external parties that want to